hackforla/food-oasis/README.md

 ## To Run the React/Node Application

-1. Run `npm start` from the node-starter directory to start the node server.
+1. Run `npm start` from the food-oasis-cleanup directory to start the node server.
+1. Open a separate command shell and set the directory to the /client subdirectory, then `npm start` again to start the client application and open a browser pointing to it.